PI-UniA/FSRDigitalTwin3D/README.md

 # FSRDigitalTwin3D
 FSRDigitalTwin3D is a prototype for a simulation environment aimed at the virtual validation of robots, in particular robots with social-cognitive abilities, meaning it aims to simulate use cases with human-robot-interaction in production and healthcare.
-The design philosophy is the provide a "playground" for virtual robotics simulations while being as simplistic as possible and abiding to the standards for modern Industry 4.0 applications.
+The design philosophy is to provide a "playground" for virtual robotics simulations while being as simplistic as possible and abiding to the standards for modern Industry 4.0 applications.

 **Note:** This framework is developed as a sub-project for the research association FORSocialRobots, namely "Subproject 4: Simulation and validation of socially cognitive robots in the digital twin"